This policy was approved by the University Cabinet on December 7, 2007.

 Employees who held regular positions and break service will require a background investigation, even those less than 30-days, unless they had a background investigation within 30 days from the break-in-service date.

 Do not require a background investigation.

-Faculty Hires or Promotions to Positions of Trust:
+Faculty & Staff Hires or Promotions to Positions of Trust:

-All applicants for staff positions are required to agree to a background investigation as part of the on-line employment application process through the University's Integrated Position, Applicant and Workforce System (iPAWS).
-In certain situations, it may be necessary to require an original signature on a Consent Form to complete a background investigation.
+All applicants for faculty & staff positions are required to agree to a background investigation as part of the on-line employment application process through the University's Integrated Position, Applicant and Workforce System (iPAWS/FacultyJobs).
+In certain situations, it may be necessary to require additional information on a background Request Form to complete a background investigation.